BentoBoxWorld/Converter/README.md

 # a2b
 ASkyBlock to BSkyBlock converter.

+## Compatibility

+This converter should be used with the latest version of BentoBox and BSkyBlock.

+## Introduction

 This converter takes the ASkyBlock data files and creates new versions in the BSkyBlock/BentoBox database.
 The following items are converted:

 * Players and teams